dwillis/command-line-umd/tutorial/README.md

 Change directory to the `tutorial` directory.

-Using `ls` or a combination of `cd` and `ls`, what is the most recent fiscal year for which ICE detention statistics are available?
+Using `ls` or a combination of `cd` and `ls`, explore the ICE detention statistics directory and answer these questions:

+1. What is the most recent fiscal year for which ICE detention statistics are available?
+2. How many detention statistics files are there for fiscal year 2025?
+3. What do you think the numbers in the FY25 filenames represent (hint: look at the dates)?

+**Write your answers here:**

+1. Most recent fiscal year:

+2. Number of FY25 files:

+3. What the numbers represent:

+(Check your answers against the solutions file when complete)

 ## Creating and modifying files